The Magic System

 (10 points/level)

-This advantage is the generic power Talent for Mage Casting.
+This advantage is the generic power Talent for Power Casting.
 It costs 10 points per level.

 Spell Talent adds to every roll made to cast a spell or to use that spell well.
 For example, it adds to Innate Attack skill to hit with a Missile spell, to Engineer skill to brace a tunnel with magic, and so on.
 It even adds to Occultism or Thaumatology when rolling to answer questions about sorcery.